elizabethshiu/hci-project/README.md

 Using antd:
 - Make sure to add the component in the import statement at the top of the file
-- copy paste any data structures near the top and the <Element> </Element> into the body
+- Copy paste any data structures near the top and the <Element> </Element> into the body
+- After adding a new element save the file and refresh the page
+- If the page is blank double check that you imported the component